osdc/codejam-v5/elf-engineers/README.md

 ## Customizable Work and Break Durations
 Users can adjust the lengths of their work sessions and break times to fit their preferences or productivity needs.

+## Add tasks
+Users can add tasks to be finished while working in Pomodoro or Focus mode.

 ## Focus Mode/ Web Block